Deep-Spark/DeepSparkHub/docs/DATASET.md

 └── ...
 ```

-## 3. Cityscapes
+## Cityscapes

-### 3.1 Introduction

-Cityscapes is a large-scale dataset for city scene understanding and autonomous driving.
-It contains 5000 source images, out of which 2975 are pixel-level annotated.
-The dataset focuses on street scenes and provides finely annotated object segmentation with categories such as person, animals, vehicles and road facilities.

-### 3.2 Preparation

 Go to visit [Cityscapes official website](https://www.cityscapes-dataset.com/), then choose 'Download' to download the Cityscapes dataset.

-Specify `/path/to/cityscapes` to your Cityscapes path in later training process, the unzipped dataset path structure sholud look like:
+Specify `/path/to/cityscapes` to your Cityscapes path in later training process, the unzipped dataset path structure should look like:

 ```bash
 cityscapes/